(Amazon UK link) |

-Still, it was sitting on my shelves and I couldn't remember much about it; I like to know if a book is worth recommending to friends who might be interested.
+Still, it was sitting on my shelves and I couldn't remember much about it.
+I like to know if a book is worth recommending to friends who might be interested.
 So in the past week or so I've re-read it.
 As I expected, it was a good read, full of wise advice and suggestions for parents dealing with typical teenage problems - challenges to authority, messy bedrooms, problems in school, relationships, and so on.

 Having said that, it was written in the 1980s so inevitably it's a bit out of date.
 It's also written from a clear Christian perspective, with expectations of traditional Christian morals, something that doesn't seem to hold in many families these days.
-And - which seemed like a major lack - it didn't mention the option of home education for teenagers of any age who are having a hard time in school.
+And - which seemed like a major lack - it doesn't mention the option of home education for teenagers of any age who are having a hard time in school.

 Review copyright Sue's Book Reviews, 23rd January 2008